Skip to content

 Design is where your cups become uniquely yours.
 Here are options that consistently look great and photograph well.

-- Full Names and Date: Great for keepsakes—guests remember the date every time they use one.
+• Full Names and Date: Great for keepsakes, as guests remember the date every time they use one.

-- Illustrations: Florals, line drawings, or a custom pet portrait—illustrations add personality.
-(Many clients pair cups with custom napkins that include illustrated dogs or pets.)
+• Illustrations: Florals, line drawings, or a custom pet portrait.
+Illustrations add personality and many couples pair cups with custom napkins that include illustrated dogs or pets.

 When designing, think about contrast and readability.
 Light ink on a light frosted cup may wash out, while dark fonts on clear cups pop.
 If you're not sure what will read best, request a mockup or digital proof.